 Notification of IAC Reaccreditation

-Additional communications include a reminder postcard mailed to the Medical Director’s attention six months prior to the recommended submission date.
-E-mailed notifications including invitations to participate in a free webinar entitled “IAC Cardiovascular Catheterization: Accreditation Simplified” are sent electronically to all e-mail addresses associated with the accredited facility, at six- and three-month intervals from the recommended submission date.
+Additional communications include a reminder postcard mailed to the Technical Director’s attention six months prior to the recommended submission date.
+E-mailed notifications including invitations to participate in a free webinar entitled “IAC Vascular Testing: Reaccreditation Simplified” are sent electronically to all associated accredited facilities, at six- and three-month intervals from the recommended submission date.

 To ensure that you receive these, as well as other communications from the IAC, it is important to update your online account to notify the IAC of changes to your facility’s telephone number, mailing and e-mail addresses.